ReganRyanNZ/songbase/README.md

 ### When clicking into a song's book index, highlight the song in the index

 - Currently it scrolls to have the song in the middle, but that's difficult to see/understand in the wall of titles.

-### Add asian languages

-- Korean
-- Cebuano
-- Tagalog
-- Chinese traditional
-- Chinese Simplified

-Todo:

-- Get the language names in the language
-- Write a script to import them all from the text files
-- Link them to their other language links (make a method to link 1 song to all of another song's language links)

 ### Cache globe reference toggle